jaroslawtt/drone-delivery-service/README.md

 # Drone Delivery Simulator

-A **web or mobile application** that simulates a drone delivery system.
+A **web application** that simulates a drone delivery system.
 This project demonstrates an interactive platform where users can place delivery orders, track drone movement in real-time, and explore an administrator's interface for managing the drone fleet.

 ## Features